mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 # Are our pods healthy?

 Sometimes we really do not need to check for healthiness.
 If one of the pods fail by any unexpected reason and depending on the restart policy the main role of the scheduler is restarting the pod again in order to keep our request satisfied.

 Imagine our cluster must have 4 pods across the nodes, and one fail.
 No fear!
 K8 will detect that situation just because our pod is not attached to any node and according the restarting policy we need to have 4.
 The self-healing feature does not rely on health check, instead just finds out when the number of pods in our cluster is less than the target specified in the configuration of a controller.

 There are other occasion where we want to monitor specific healtchecks.
 K8 give us the chance to define Pod probes.

 What is this?
 Is just a fancy name to implement health-check.
 There are different subtypes of handlers via TCP or HTTP that are familiar to anyone who has done monitoring before.
-I was interested in the third one (ExecAction) .
+I was more interested in the third one (ExecAction) ...
 Basically command based.
-Let me elaborate with a simple example, let´s imagine our pod has a container that is monitoring a twitter stream of data related to a specific stock value.
+Let me elaborate with a simple example:

+Let´s imagine our pod has a container that is monitoring a twitter stream of data related to a specific stock value.
 And let´s also assume that every time it gets a new value, and alert is generated in a folder as a file.
 Our check could be just based in a linux command executed within the container associated to that pod.
 The command checks that a new file was added in the last 5 minutes.
-If the result of the command is not succesful something is wrong in our pod..
+If the result of the command is not successful something is wrong in our pod..

 # Practical example